Business LoansSmall Business Lender Reviews

 ProsCons

-Relatively large loan amounts, especially when you provide collateral
+Relatively large loan amounts, especially when collateral is provided

 Doesn’t disclose rates, making it difficult to compare with other lenders

-Minimum credit score or annual revenue requirements not disclosed
+Doesn’t disclose minimum credit score and annual revenue requirements

 • Borrowers with an excellent credit report.
 PNC will comb through your credit history to look for late payments, charge-offs and tax liens over the past five years.

 • Business owners with high borrowing needs.
-PNC’s maximum loan amounts tend to be higher than its competitors.
+PNC offers large loan amounts that alternative lenders often can’t offer.

 • Business owners with collateral.
-To secure the highest loan amounts, you will need to put up collateral.
+To secure the highest loan amounts, you’ll need to put up collateral.
 Secured lending products tend to have lower interest rates and longer loan terms.

 Additional fees may apply